diegommm/ampr/README.md

 save it from other viewers.
 But REMEMBER to mask the actual characters of the play in such a fashion that the actual scenario can be reproduced.
 Otherwise you may not get the help you need.
 If you do care about your organization's privacy, remember to review and edit the troubleshooting file report before sending it.
-The most important thing it has is the configuration file you provided ampr.
+The most important thing it has is the configuration file you provided to ampr.